W4ff1e/file-to-wav/README.md

 ## Usage

-After building the project, you can run the game with the following command:
+After building the project, you can run the project with the following command:

 ```bash
 cargo run "target file" "output file" "encode/decode"